gsanchietti/nethvoice-doc-site/docs/administrator-manual/provisioning/phone_provisioning.md

 If you want to modify or customize the settings of phones configured via provisioning, access the web administration interface of NethVoice, modifying the settings at the *Default*, *Model*, or *individual phone* level.

+### Phone Configuration Priority

+Phone configuration follows a hierarchical structure where settings can be defined at three levels:

+1. **Phone Level** (Highest Priority) - Individual phone settings
+2. **Model Level** (Medium Priority) - Settings applied to all phones of a specific model
+3. **Default Level** (Lowest Priority) - Global default settings for all phones

+When a parameter is left empty or set to `-` (minus sign) at a higher priority level, the phone will inherit the value from the next lower priority level.
+This hierarchy allows you to set broad defaults and then customize specific models or individual phones as needed.

 The editable parameters include:

 - Language